RyanGriffin/p5js-sketches/README.md

 There are a few ways to view these p5.js sketches:

-### Option 1: View Online (Recommended)
+### Option 1: View Online
-While these sketches are maintained here on GitHub for version control and visibility, the **simplest way to experience them is directly through the p5.js Web Editor.**

-You can access the full collection by visiting this link in your web browser:
+While these sketches are maintained here on GitHub for version control and visibility, the **simplest way to experience them is directly through the p5.js Web Editor**, which can be found by visiting this link in your web browser:

 [editor.p5js.org/RyJoGri/collections/d7MfvdxL8](https://editor.p5js.org/RyJoGri/collections/d7MfvdxL8)

+Once you're there, select the sketch of your choosing and use the 'play' button in the top right corner to view the sketch
+<br><br>

-### Option 2: View Through GitHub Pages (Recommended)
+### Option 2: View Through GitHub Pages
-Another great option to view these sketches is through **GitHub Pages**.
-I've set up GitHub pages for this repository, which can be found by visiting this link in your web browser:
+Another great option to view these sketches is through **GitHub Pages**, which can be found by visiting this link in your web browser:

 [ryangriffin.github.io/p5js-sketches/](https://ryangriffin.github.io/p5js-sketches/)

-Once you're there, simply click on the name in the [Sketches](#sketches) section of this readme to view the sketch.
+Once you're there, simply click on the name in the [Sketches](#sketches) section of this README to view the sketch.
+<br><br>

 ### Option 3: Run Locally using a Local Server
 This is not the recommended way to run p5.js sketches, but can be useful to avoid common cross-origin issues.